illumiphi/grav-theme-photon/README.md

-# Order Theme
+# photon ✴ THEME

-The **Order** Theme is for [Grav CMS](http://github.com/getgrav/grav).
-This README.md file should be modified to describe the features, installation, configuration, and general usage of this theme.
+Core photon theme for the [Grav CMS](http://github.com/getgrav/grav).

 ## Description

-A theme to bring ORDER to the Structure, Logic and Style of your content
+A theme to bring Structure, Logic and Style to your content